Introduction To Skin Needling

 Skin needling can be used for multiple indications such as:

 Different grades of skin needling can be used.
-At Youth Lab we use medical grade skin needling devices (MDERMA and DERMAPEN 3) which can go to different depths in the skin to target different concerns.
+At Youth Lab we use medical grade skin needling devices (Dermapen 4 and Mesoesthetic Mpen) which can go to different depths in the skin to target different concerns.
+The Dermapen 4 is the newest addition to our range of devices here at Youth Lab.

 Prior to any procedure we will discuss each patient’s individual concerns and tailor a treatment program according to their desired outcome.
 A recommended treatment course will be provided and regular follow-up ensured.